azreasoners/F2LP/README.md

 ```
 gcc f2lp.c -o f2lp
 ```

-## Examples

-blocksWorld.e: F2LP encoding of an event calculus description of the blocks world domain (does not include DEC/EC axioms).

-robby.e: F2LP encoding of an event calculus description of the "robby" domain from [Dogandag et al., 2004].

-dec.e: F2LP encoding of the DEC axioms.

 ## How to Use
 You can use the following command line to invoke F2LP.
 Please type "f2lp --help" for a list of all options.